ekiwi/pyfirrtl/gaa/gaa.md

 # Notes on Compiling Guarded Atomic Actions

+## Generate Ports
+* add an `en` wire for each method
+* add a `rdy` wire for each action method and connect to `firing`
+* **TODO**: how should we wire up the return value?

+## Generate Register Updates
+* generate multiplexers for register updates from different rules and connect to the `firing` wires from the rules assuming that only one will ever be asserted in the same cycle
+* any more efficient way to implement this?

 ## Generate Scheduler
 * Input Wires: `can_fire` for each _internal_ rule
 * Output Wires: `firing` for each _internal_ rule